Backward Caste movement in Bihar: Surge in crime, and the criminal-politician nexus

 The Yadav's rule also resulted in marginalisation of upper caste criminals from the high-value organised criminal activities formerly monopolised in the erstwhile governments by them.
-During 1990 to 1995, backward caste gangsters belonging primarily to the Yadav and the Bind (a subcaste of the Mallah) converted many areas of Bihar into their crime capitals.
+During 1990 to 1995, backward caste gangsters belonging primarily to the Yadav and the Bind (a subcaste of the Noniya) converted many areas of Bihar into their crime capitals.
 Organised crimes like kidnapping, timber-logging, ransom-killing and vehicle theft could thrive under political patronage, which was enjoyed by the upper castes during Congress's regime.
 But with the advent of Janata Dal patronage shifted to backward-caste criminals.